Custom Manufacturing Test Systems | End of Line Testing Equipment2024-11-13T16:48:15-05:00

 Problem Scope

 Many companies operate in a high-mix, low-volume manufacturing environment.
 In these situations, production of such parts is often complex, with long assembly and test procedures describing the process to make and verify the part.
-Discussions of automating any part of these processes are often dismissed because an automated test system is thought to be expensive, especially when each part is thought to need a unique test system.
+Discussions of automating any part of these processes are often dismissed because an automated test system is thought to be expensive, especially an aerospace test system which requires significant documentation and acceptance testing efforts.
+Plus, it’s often erroneously thought that each part needs a unique test system.

 Challenge